UncleGus/OneLife/README.md

 There is one variable set in server/settings:

 stunTime: (default 20) the amount of time a player will be in the hidden stunned state

+To define an object as a stunning weapon, give it the property stunDistance, e.g.

+stunDistance=1